Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Proposed Framework

 \begin{definition}[Forecast Accuracy and Coherence (AC) Score] The \emph{forecast accuracy and coherence score}, or \emph{AC score} for short, is defined as a weighted combination of accuracy and stability scores:

 for some non-negative weight $\lambda$.
 Typically we suppress the dependence of $\lambda$ in our notation, using $S_\AC$ for brevity. \end{definition}

 \begin{remark} The metric evaluates forecast quality based solely on the resulting distributions, without assuming how those forecasts are produced.
-This can be applied to diverse types of multi-horizon forecasting models, for example \begin{itemize} \item \textit{Iterative forecasting:} Multi-step forecasts generated by repeatedly applying one-step-ahead models, common in classical time series methods and transformer-based architectures. \item \textit{Direct multi-horizon forecasting:} Models trained to produce all forecast horizons simultaneously, which is commonly used in modern neural architectures. \item \textit{Skeleton-based forecasting:} Generating forecasts at sparse key horizons (e.g., $h \in \{24, 48, 72\}$ for hourly data) and using interpolation, extrapolation, or learned smoothing to obtain intermediate forecasts. \item \textit{Attention-based architectures:} Transformer models like Temporal Fusion Transformer that use self-attention mechanisms to capture temporal dependencies and generate multi-horizon forecasts. \end{itemize} \end{remark}
+This can be applied to diverse types of multi-horizon forecasting models, for example \begin{itemize} \item \textit{Iterative forecasting:} Multi-step forecasts generated by repeatedly applying one-step-ahead models, common in classical time series methods and transformer-based architectures.
+The ARIMA model used the experiments of this paper is an example of iterative forecasting.
+See \cite{seabold2010statsmodels}. \item \textit{Direct multi-horizon forecasting:} Models trained to produce all forecast horizons simultaneously, which is commonly used in modern neural architectures.
+Notable examples include Informer \cite{zhou2021informer}, which uses a generative style decoder to predict long output sequences in one step, and N-BEATS \cite{oreshkin2019n}, a purely feed-forward architecture with interpretable trend and seasonality decomposition. \item \textit{Skeleton-based forecasting:} Generating forecasts at sparse key horizons (e.g., $h \in \{24, 48, 72\}$ for hourly data) and using interpolation, extrapolation, or learned smoothing to obtain intermediate forecasts. \item \textit{Attention-based architectures:} Transformer models like Temporal Fusion Transformer \cite{lim2021temporal} that use self-attention mechanisms to capture temporal dependencies and generate multi-horizon forecasts. \end{itemize} \end{remark}